Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities

-The main advantage of the characterization in Theorem \ref{thm:cpo_coherent} is that it describes an algorithm to find the shape of all comonotone Pareto optima.
+The main advantage of the characterization in Theorem \ref{thm:cpo_coherent} is that it describes an algorithm that can be implemented to find the shape of comonotone Pareto optima.
 First, problem \eqref{eq:inf_problem} must be solved.
 This problem can be interpreted in the following manner:

 \begin{itemize} \item Define the function $\psi:\prod_{i=1}^n\mathcal{T}_i\times\R_+\to\R$ by

 That is, for a given vector of distortion functions $(T_1,\ldots,T_n)$ and a positive real number $x$, the function $\psi$ provides the most optimistic assessment of the likelihood of the tail event $\Pr(S>\underline{s}+x)$ among all agents.